mLucas55/spam-email-classification/README.md

 ## Introduction

+There are two objectives for this project:
-The objective of this project is to create and train a machine learning model that can predict if an email is spam or not.
-I wanted to learn about computer text "recognition" through deep learning and further practice TensorFlow.
+  - Create and train a machine learning model that can predict if an email is spam or not.
+  - Learn about text classifcation and functional models

 Computers understand numbers better than letters; that is why I used a Google's BERT transformer to effectively convert strings into numbers.
 BERT can take a string and produce a context-aware vector that is then processed in a functional neural network, ultimately leading to a prediction.